Teams update process

 The desktop client updates itself automatically.
 Teams checks for updates every few hours behind the scenes, downloads it, and then waits for the computer to be idle before silently installing the update.

-Users can also manually download updates by clicking Check for updates on the Profile drop-down menu on the top right of the app.
+Users can also manually download updates by selecting Check for updates on the Profile drop-down menu on the top right of the app.
 If an update is available, it will be downloaded and silently installed when the computer is idle.

 Users need to be signed in for updates to be downloaded.